zhaosm11/CS633/README.md

-# CS673
+# CS633
-For CS673 Lab1 add something
+For CS633 assignment